ppoffice/hexo-theme-icarus/source/_posts/en/Share-Buttons.md

-4. Since the share buttons of Icarus is provided by [ppoffice/hexo-component-inferno](https://github.com/ppoffice/hexo-component-inferno), You need to copy the layout file ([src/view/share/addtoany.jsx](https://github.com/ppoffice/hexo-component-inferno/blob/0.2.2/src/view/share/addtoany.jsx)) of AddToAny from this repository to `themes/icarus/layout/share/addtoany.jsx`.
+4. Since the share buttons of Icarus is provided by [ppoffice/hexo-component-inferno](https://github.com/ppoffice/hexo-component-inferno), you need to copy the layout file ([src/view/share/addtoany.jsx](https://github.com/ppoffice/hexo-component-inferno/blob/0.2.2/src/view/share/addtoany.jsx)) of AddToAny from this repository to `themes/icarus/layout/share/addtoany.jsx`.